 What is Anxiety?

-However, when anxiety feels overwhelming, recurring and distressing to the extent that it is preventing us from doing the things in life that matter the most to us, then it might be time to talk to a therapist.
+However, when anxiety feels ongoing, overwhelming and distressing to the extent that it is preventing us from doing the things in life that matter the most to us, then it might be time to seek support from a therapist.

 TYPES OF ANXIETY

 There are many different types of anxiety and CBT as an evidence-based psychotherapy is recommended by the Nice Guidelines for all anxiety disorders (https://www.nice.org.uk/guidance/qs53).

 Generalized Anxiety Disorder (GAD)